iotbzh/DEPRECATED_afb-aaaa/Controler-afb/README.md

  * label mandatory
  * info optional
- * privileges needed privileges to request this control
+ * permissions Cynara needed privileges to request this control (same as AppFw-V2)
  * action the list of actions

 ### Event section